-Related Goods are services, goods, and equipment, including supplies, fees or memberships (such as for conferences or classes), which support the SDCB member to remain in the community, decrease the need for other Medicaid services and reduce the risk for institutionalization.
-Related goods must promote personal safety and health, accommodate the SDCB member in managing his/her household and/or facilitate ADLs.
-The related goods must not be available through another source including the Medicaid State Plan and/or Medicare, and the SDCB member must not have the personal funds needed to purchase the goods; and

-Related goods must be documented in the SDCB care plan in a manner that clearly describes how the related good will advance the desired outcomes in the SDCB member's care plan.
-Related goods must be linked to the SDCB member's identified needs and are intended for the sole use of the SDCB member, and one caregiver, if appropriate.
-All related goods, must be approved by the MCO/UR.
+Related Goods are services, goods, and equipment, including supplies, fees or memberships (such as for conferences or classes), which support the SDCB memberMember to remain in the community, decrease the need for other Medicaid services and reduce the risk for institutionalization.
+Related goods must promote personal safety and health, accommodate the SDCB memberMember in managing his/her household and/or facilitate ADLs.
+The related goods must not be available through another source including the Medicaid State Plan and/or Medicare, and the SDCB memberMember must not have the personal funds needed to purchase the goods; and Related goods must be documented in the SDCB care plan in a manner that clearly describes how the related good will advance the desired outcomes in the SDCB memberMember care plan.
+Related goods must be linked to the SDCB memberMember if appropriate.
+All related goods must be approved by the MCO/UR.
 The cost and type of related good is subject to approval by the MCO/UR.
 SDCB members are not guaranteed the exact type and model of related good that is requested.
-The Support Broker and/or the Care Coordinator can work with the SDCB member to find other (including less costly) alternatives.
+The Support Broker and/or the Care Coordinator can work with the SDCB member Member to find other (including less costly) alternatives.
 Items that are purchased with SDCB funds cannot be returned for store credit, cash or gift cards.
 Experimental or prohibited treatments and related goods are excluded.
 For members who enter the SDCB program after January 1, 2019, related goods are limited to a total maximum of \$2,000.00 annually.